Richard Edmund Meredith: Career

 At Dublin in 1880, he married Anne, daughter of John Pollock of Harcourt Street, Dublin, by his wife and cousin Elizabeth, the eldest daughter of Nicholas Purdon-Stoute of Newtown House, near Youghal in County Waterford, whose father (John Stoute Purdon-Stoute) had taken the name of Stoute on inheriting Newtown.
-The Pollocks were associated with Brooklodge, Co.
-Cork and Springmount, Co.
-Waterford.
+The Pollocks were associated with Brooklodge, County Cork and Springmount, County Waterford.
 The Merediths were the parents of five children and lived at 31 Fitzwilliam Square, Dublin.
 Their eldest son, Lt.-Colonel William Rice Meredith (1882-1964) C.B.E., D.S.O., was a Gold Staff Officer at the coronation of King George VI and Queen Elizabeth.